mp-se/stirplate/README.md

 * ACTIVATE_PUSH     Include support for push targets (requires wifi)
 * ACTIVATE_WIFI     Include wifi access in build
 * ACTIVATE_TEMP     Include temperature sensor access in build
+* EMBED_HTML        This option will embed the web interface into the binary file.

 Development related settings (so I dont have to have a fully working setup)